upros/acme-integrations/draft-friel-acme-integrations.md

 3. client sends POST-as-GET requests to retrieve the "authorizations", with the downloaded "authorization" object(s) containing the "identifier" that the client must prove control of

-4. client proves control over the "identifier" in the "authorization" object by completing the specified challenge, for example, by pubilshing a DNS TXT record
+4. client proves control over the "identifier" in the "authorization" object by completing the specified challenge, for example, by publishing a DNS TXT record

 5. client POSTs a CSR to the "finalize" API